 Potato lifting is rarely completed in constant conditions and fluctuations in temperature and humidity between crops being harvested can lead to condensation and eventually soft rots.

 “The first two weeks of storage are critical.
 It is always worth monitoring potato temperatures as they move into store if problems with condensation are to be avoided.
-As long as the crop coming into store is close in temperature to that which is already in store then problems are often minimal,” says Dr Wale.
+If the crop coming into store is close in temperature to that which is already in store then problems are often minimal,” says Dr Wale.

 “It can help to reduce the temperature of the store by a degree or so below ambient to aid the cooling of crop potatoes coming into the store,” he adds.